Fitness Travel: How to Train and Race Abroad in 2026

 Marathon des Sables, Morocco (April 2026)

 The granddaddy of adventure racing.
 A 250-kilometer, six-stage ultra through the Sahara Desert where you carry everything except water.
 Registration is around $4,200, and you need to be self-sufficient with food and gear.
-I ran the 2024 edition and the hardest part was not the distance but the sand.
-Your pace drops by 30 to 40 percent compared to road running, and the heat regularly exceeds 50 degrees Celsius.
-But crossing the finish line in the dunes under a blanket of stars is genuinely one of the peak experiences of my life.
+The hardest part is not the distance but the sand — your pace drops by 30 to 40 percent compared to road running, and the heat regularly exceeds 50 degrees Celsius.
+Crossing the finish line in the dunes under a blanket of stars is genuinely one of the peak experiences in endurance sport.

 Entry fee: $4,200 | Difficulty: Expert | Registration: Opens September prior year